earthly/earthly/docs/data-collection/data-collection.md

 # Earthly data collection

-By default, Earthly collects anonymized data which we use for measuring performance of the earth command.
+By default, Earthly collects anonymized data which we use for measuring performance of the earthly command.

 ## Installation ID